 Shabbat is a Hebrew term that means Saturday (considered the seventh day of rest in the week as per Judaism).
-The reason behind observing a day of rest and peace free from all the weekly labor has a Biblical reason behind it.
+There is a biblical reason behind observing this day of rest and peace free from all the weekly labor.

 On the third day, he asked for the water to be gathered at certain places which led to the formation of rivers, lakes, seas, and oceans.
 The remaining parts became land.
 God further commanded that the earth bear vegetation with seeds such as trees, shrubs, grass, and so on.

-On the fourth day, he created celestial bodies such as the sun, the moon, and the stars, thus resulting in the creation of days, nights, weeks, months, years, and seasons.
+On the fourth day, he created celestial bodies such as the sun, the moon, and the stars.
+This, in turn, resulted in the creation of days, nights, weeks, months, years, and seasons.

-God created animals and birds on the fifth day such as fish and birds.
+God created animals and birds on the fifth day.
 Finally, on the sixth day, he created humans.
 When he created man, he gave the responsibility of ruling the earth to them.

 Thus, after completing all his creations, God stopped and rested on the seventh day and declared it holy.

-The first and foremost rule of Shabbat is no work, no matter how small or less, should be performed.
-Work categories include gardening, harvesting, kneading, cooking, dyeing clothes, painting, burning, extinguishing, washing, sewing, carrying or handling things, and so on.
+The first and foremost rule of Shabbat is not doing any work, regardless of how small it is.
+Work includes everything ranging from gardening, harvesting, kneading, cooking, dyeing clothes, painting, burning, extinguishing fire, washing, sewing, carrying or handling things, and so on.

 Jewish people are not supposed to cook anything on Shabbat.
-All forms of cooking such as boiling, frying, roasting, baking, or anything else which requires heat or fire should not be performed on this day.
+All forms of cooking such as boiling, frying, roasting, baking, or anything else which requires heat or fire are prohibited on this day.

 This abides by Jewish law as the fire which was started before Shabbat can be kept on as long as required.